Minimum Wages In Miami, FL

 It is tough enough to try and survive by just earning a minimum wage.
-But trying to live when you earn less than minimum wage is even more difficult.
+But trying to live when you get paid less than minimum wage is even more difficult.
 Most minimum wage jobs are demanding and thankless.
 When an employer does not properly pay its workers at least a minimum wage for the time worked, the FairLaw Firm can help.

 The current federal minimum wage is set at $7.25 per hour for each hour worked.
 The Florida minimum wage has exceeded the federal minimum wage since June 1, 2011.

-Some minimum wage violations can be obvious – like when an employer pays less than the current minimum wage for each hour worked.
-Another obvious violation occurs when an employer pays a salary that, when spread over the number of hours worked, does not add up to the minimum wage for each hour worked.
+Some minimum wage violations can be obvious – like when an employer pays less than the required minimum wage for each hour worked.
+Another obvious violation occurs when an employer pays a salary that, when spread over (divided by) the number of hours worked, does equal at least the minimum wage for each hour worked.

 Minimum wage violations can result in damages that range from minimal to very substantial.
 An employee’s damages are based on the length of time worked for an employer in the last two years (which can be extended to three or even five years), the hours worked each week, and the difference between the amount received as wages and the minimum wage.
 Plus, an employee is entitled to recover all attorneys’ fees and costs incurred upon winning the case.

 Unless an employer can prove that it had a good reason for not paying minimum wages, it also will be responsible for paying a penalty amount equal to the unpaid minimum wages (double damages).